jacobswisher/HaskellChess2/README.md

 # HaskellChess

 This project is an ongoing chess application written entirely in Haskell.
-The program features AI using minimax with A/B pruning.
+The program features deep algorithmic calculations using minimax with A/B pruning.
+Created by Jacob Swisher.

 # Instructions